AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

   - **Always On - High - DOF** (Depth of Field enabled)
   - **Always On - High - No DOF** (Depth of Field disabled)

   These presets offer roughly double the FPS of the Photo Mode presets, making them ideal for regular play with high visual quality.
+Additional presets are currently in development for medium spec systems and low spec systems, check back soon for the new presets!

 ---